-UNH has received an Advanced Education Nursing Workforce (ANEW) grant to:
+UNH Advanced Education Nursing Workforce

 Preceptors involved in the program receive continuing education units (CEUs) through educational training on leading-edge topics, including value-based reimbursement, behavioral health, substance use disorder and telepractice.
 Preceptors are invited to participate in UNH Project ECHO® sessions, a virtual case-based all-teach, all-learn model.
-Preceptors can receive funds to attend additional conferences and trainings.
+Preceptors can receive funds to attend additional conferences and training opportunities.

 The UNH ANEW grant is funded by the Health Resources and Services Administration.
 It is jointly administered and managed by the UNH Department of Nursing and the Institute for Health Policy and Practice.
 For more information about the Advanced Nursing Education Workforce, email firstname.lastname@example.org.